sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 #### Digital input pins via BNC (8 pins, 5 of which are clock-input-capable)

-We want 8 digital inputs, with 5 of them clock-input-capable.
+We will have 8 digital inputs, with 5 of them clock-input-capable.

-We get 4 clock-capable inputs from bank 34, and 1 from bank 16.
+We get four clock-capable inputs from bank 34, and one from bank 16.

 Consecutive odd/even numbered digital outputs are chosen to be positive/negative FPGA pins of a differential I/O pair of the FPGA, except for channel #7.
 Making the clock-input-capable PIO5